foambubble/foam/docs/daily-notes.md

 # Daily notes

-Automatically create a Daily Note by executing the "Foam: Open Daily Note" command .
-If a daily note for today's date already exists, the command opens the existing note.
+Automatically create a Daily Note by executing the "Foam: Open Daily Note" command.
+If a Daily Note for today's date already exists, the command opens the existing note.

 ![Daily note feature in action](assets/images/daily-note.gif)